-Mullvad is a Sweden-based virtual private network that markets itself primarily as a means of fighting internet censorship.
+Mullvad is a Swedish virtual private network that markets itself primarily as a means of fighting internet censorship.
 Whether you’re worried about people snooping on your activities while on public WiFi or trying to circumvent surveillance by corporations or governments, Mullvad has a suite of features aiming to protect you.

 - Gets into Netflix

 - Good client interface